nvdla/doc/doc/contents.rst

 * :doc:`roadmap` -- a look into what's next in NVDLA releases.

-* :doc:`hwarch` -- a design-level view of the NVDLA hardware architecture, including detail on each sub-component, and register-level documentation.
+* :doc:`hw/v1/hwarch` -- a design-level view of the NVDLA hardware architecture, including detail on each sub-component, and register-level documentation.

   * :doc:`hw/format` -- an overview of the in-memory format for weight and